PavanRangani/docs/docs/prd/banking/funding-account.md

 ## View Funding Account

 ### UX Rule
-- Shows the Funding account in 2 tabs: `SLOA` & `Check Writing (ACH)`.
+- Shows the Funding account in 2 tabs: `SLOA` & `Checkwriting (ACH)`.

 **SLOA tab**
 - Shows `Funding Account Details`, `SLOA` & `Notes` in the `SLOA` tab.
-  - Shows pencil icon in both section `Funding Account Details` & `Notes`.
+  - Shows pencil icon in both sections `Funding Account Details` & `Notes`.
 On click, opens the edit dialog.
   - Pulled the latest data of the `Incoming Wire Instruction` to the funding account.
   - If `Incoming Wire Instruction` is too long, shows it in multiline.
 When field is blank, shows `-`.
 - Shows all SLOAs in order of - `SLOA Wire (General)`, `SLOA Wire (Investments)`, `SLOA Journal` & `SLOA Moneylink`